Information

 Sakura season was ending.

-A year has gone by and Emmah was ready for round two!
+A year passed, and Emmah was ready for round two.

-The city was like a playground.
-Many twists and turns that hid pink gems along the way.
+so many twists and turns hiding pink gems along the way.

 Emmah was able to live her sakura dreams to the fullest.